 One of the hardest problems in AI video has been keeping a character, model, or spokesperson looking the same from shot to shot.
 Earlier models would drift — same prompt, different face, different hair, slightly different proportions.
 That makes it impossible to build a coherent product narrative or lifestyle scene.

 Kling 3.0's consistency controls change this.
-By using reference images to lock identity early (more on prompting below), you can generate a series of shots featuring the same person wearing, using, or interacting with your product — and have them actually look like the same person throughout.
+By using reference images to lock identity early, you can generate a series of shots featuring the same person wearing, using, or interacting with your product — and have them actually look like the same person throughout.

 For ecommerce, that unlocks: